alankuras/permissions_generator/README.md

 # Permissions generator

-#### This is a html ui to generate the decimal/binary values similar to unix permissions  that you could use for granularity of application permissions
+#### This is a html ui to generate the decimal/binary values that you could use for granularity of application permissions
 ![](example.PNG)